 - A. To demonstrate compliance with subsection 44-4-107(3), C.R.S., if applicable, the applicant or licensee must affirm on its new and annual renewal application that the license derives or will derive at least twenty (20) percent of its gross annual revenues from total sales from the sale of food items for consumption off the premises.
-The exceptions to the foregoing requirement, set forth in subsections 44-4-107(3)(d)(I) and (II), C.R.S., shall apply only if, prior to January 1, 2019, the structure for which a building permit or certificate of occupancy has been applied for or received was intended for use as a fermented malt beverage retailer licensed premises at the time of submitting the application for a building permit or certificate of occupancy. - B. Nothing within this regulation shall limit the authority of the state licensing authority to inspect books and records pursuant to Regulation 47-700, 1 C.C.R.
-203-2, to verify this affirmation or compliance with this statutory requirement. - C. Regulation 47-010 as modified will take effect at 12:01 a.m. on March 1, 2023.
+The exceptions to the foregoing requirement, set forth in subsections 44-4-107(3)(d)(I) and (II), C.R.S., shall apply only if a building permit or certificate of occupancy for the structure has been applied for or received on or prior to January 1, 2019. - B. Nothing within this regulation shall limit the authority of the state licensing authority to inspect books and records pursuant to Regulation 47-700, 1 C.C.R.
+203-2, to verify this affirmation or compliance with this statutory requirement.